ITRS-Group/monitor-merlin/docs/encryption.rst

 Generating encryption keys
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To setup encryption, we first need to generating a encryption key pair consisting of a private key and a public key.
+To setup encryption, we first need to generate a encryption key pair consisting of a private key and a public key.

-To do so we can make sure of the ``mon merlinkey`` command.
+To do so we can make use of the ``mon merlinkey`` command.

 .. code-block:: none